-British Gypsum makes major investment to reduce waste
+British Gypsum takes action to reduce waste

 Prompted by the global campaign to reduce plastic use, British Gypsum has given every one of its 1600 employees (both at East Leake and its other five operational sites nationwide) a reusable cup and bottle.